rmding95/info474assignments/software/DOCUMENTATION.md

 \# *chart.measure*(value)

 > Tells the chart what variable to get the numeric values of each node from.
+In the country example, we visualized the variable fertility_rate.

 \# *chart.elementText*(value)

 > Tells the chart what text each node should have.
+In the country example, we displayed the country_code in each node.

 \# *chart.colorScale*(value)